wickman/pystachio/README.md

 ## Requirements ##

-Tested on CPython 2.6, 2.7 and PyPy 1.6.
-Most likely won't work with CPythons pre-2.6.x.
-Definitely won't work on CPython 3.2.x because of metaclass syntax issues, but that's probably a minor change.
+Tested and works in CPython 2.6, 2.7, 3.2 and PyPy 1.6.
+Not tested
+pre-2.6.x and will almost certainly not work.

 ## Overview ##